JonClayton/phase-0/week-6/bingo.md

 There were a number of variables I wanted to use across methods inside the object, so that I didn't even need to bring them out of the object (example: column number of the most recent draw).
 Really the only local variables I used were clearly temporary within their method.

 ###What do you feel is most improved in your refactored solution?
 While I was refactoring I realized I had a flaw in my draw and wasn't getting any draws in the 4th ("O") column because I misunderstood how `#rand(num)` works!
 Embarassing!
-But I added a LOT of features in refactoring.
-I didn't rewrite any of the original code, it was pretty good to start with because I had broken it all down into pretty simple methods.
+But I added a LOT of features in refactoring to turn it into a playable game.